peternjeru/proxyapi-pvp/readme.txt

 PVP enables one to directly integrate into MPesa using both Lipa na M-Pesa and C2B APIs.
 It enables you to simplify your checkout process and allow a customer to simply enter their phone number and have the Lipa na MPesa payment prompt sent immediately to their phone numbers, and the responses and callbacks automatically processed by WooCommerce.

-You will need an existing M-Pesa Shortcode to work with, and a Proxy API account to get started.
-Please visit [Proxy API](http://proxyapi.co.ke/) to sign up for a Proxy API account.

 For any assistance in your setup, please join the Support group at [Telegram](https://t.me/joinchat/I-jBHE2JnVFAfGpjWRgJbA).

 DISCLAIMER